json-api/json-api/implementations/index.md

 ### <a href="#client-libraries-elm" id="client-libraries-elm" class="headerlink"></a> Elm

 * [elm-jsonapi](https://github.com/noahzgordon/elm-jsonapi) provides decoders and helper functions for clients receiving JSON:API payloads.
-* [elm-jsonapi-http](https://github.com/noahzgordon/elm-jsonapi-http) wraps `elm-jsonapi` and handles the details of content negotiation with JSON:API-compliant servers, providing a smoother inteface for consumers.
+* [elm-jsonapi-http](https://github.com/noahzgordon/elm-jsonapi-http) wraps `elm-jsonapi` and handles the details of content negotiation with JSON:API-compliant servers, providing a smoother interface for consumers.

 ### <a href="#client-libraries-net" id="client-libraries-net" class="headerlink"></a> .NET

 * [Hypermedia.JsonApi.Client](https://github.com/cosullivan/Hypermedia/) is a set of extension methods to the HttpClient which allow for reading and writing of JSON:API documents.
 * [JsonApiSerializer](https://github.com/codecutout/JsonApiSerializer) is a configurationless JSON:API serialization and deserialization library implemented as a Json.NET `JsonSerializerSetting`.
-It leverages the existing power and flexiability of Json.NET while providing a sensible default mapping between JSON:API and CLR objects.
+It leverages the existing power and flexibility of Json.NET while providing a sensible default mapping between JSON:API and CLR objects.
 * [JsonApiFramework.Client](https://github.com/scott-mcdonald/JsonApiFramework) is a *portable* .NET Standard/Core client-side framework where developers define the domain model of the resources of a hypermedia API server either through configuration and/or conventions called a *service model*.
 With a *service model* developers can use a *document context* that represents a session with a JSON:API compound *document* for reading or writing of various JSON:API abstractions such as resources, resource identifiers, relationships, links, meta information, error objects, and version information all serialized/deserialized as high level CLR objects.

 ### <a href="#client-libraries-python" id="client-libraries-python" class="headerlink"></a> Python

 * [jsonapi-requests](https://github.com/socialwifi/jsonapi-requests/) Simple and fun high-level JSONAPI client for Python.
 Contains ORM which makes consuming the API even easier, in a DRY manner.
-It has a low-level API similiar to requests as well, which gives you all the flexibility that you may need.
+It has a low-level API similar to requests as well, which gives you all the flexibility that you may need.
 * [jsonapi-client](https://github.com/qvantel/jsonapi-client) Comprehensive yet easy-to-use, pythonic, ORM-like access to JSON:API services
 * [json-api-doc](https://github.com/noplay/json-api-doc) JSON:API parser returning a simple Python dictionary